tariqhamid/oose/README.md

 ## Changelog

+### 0.5.6
+* Fix inventory handling of stream for builds
+* Shredder workers now implement the helpers/child system

 ### 0.5.5
 * Fixes #134 related to hash update fails
 * Completely removed all occurrences of streams1 and upgraded everything to